Best solar panel deals for UK homes — June 2026

 • Use smart timers for immersion heaters (if suitable)

-• Consider a battery if most usage is evening-based
+• Add a battery if most usage is evening-based, then pick a high SEG rate

 Factors that change payback